robertmandory-alt/P11/replit.md

 ## Overview
 A web application for the centralized management, recording, and reporting of monthly performance statistics for emergency personnel, designed for administrators and base supervisors.
 The system is in Persian (Farsi) and uses the Shamsi calendar.

-## Recent Changes (September 29, 2025)
+## Recent Changes (September 30, 2025)
-- Initial project setup in Replit environment
+- GitHub import successfully set up in Replit environment
+- Fixed vite.config.ts for ES module compatibility (added fileURLToPath for __dirname)
+- Installed all npm dependencies
 - Configured Vite to run on port 5000 for Replit proxy compatibility
 - **Fixed host blocking error**: Added `allowedHosts: true` to Vite config to allow Replit proxy
-- **Fixed delete functionality**: Added `type="button"` to admin delete buttons preventing form submission behavior
-- **Fixed CSS class error**: Corrected malformed Tailwind class in PersonnelManagementPage
 - **Fixed WebSocket errors**: Disabled HMR to eliminate WebSocket connection failures in Replit environment
 - Set up development workflow for frontend
+- Configured deployment settings (autoscale with build and preview)
 - Application successfully running with login page displayed
-- Supabase integration present but using hardcoded credentials
+- Supabase integration present with configured credentials

 ## Project Architecture
 - **Frontend**: React 19 + TypeScript + Vite